 This Week:

-Hello and welcome to Insurance Online News with Paige Estritori, for Thursday 30 October 2025.
+Hello and welcome to Insurance Online News, Im Paige Estritori, and its Thursday, 11 December 2025.

 Thats it for this week.
-For free, fast personal and business insurance quotes, with access to independent brokers nationwide and help comparing cover, head to insuranceonline.com.au.
-Im Paige Estritori — thanks for listening, and stay safe out there.
+For fast, free quotes and access to independent brokers nationwide, head to insuranceonline.com.au.
+Im Paige Estritori—thanks for listening, and stay covered.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.